windviki/vBookmarks/README.md

 8) Add an option: only show the nodes of the Bookmark Bar.

+9) Add: separators for bookmarks or folders.
+Cannot be synchronized.

+10) Add: update checking and notification based on github.
+A tricky solution.

-9) Fix bugs in Neat Bookmarks.
+11) Fix bugs in Neat Bookmarks.

 Licensed under the [MIT License](http://www.opensource.org/licenses/mit-license.php).